g33king/PyAct/README.md

 4. width - the width of this object.
 5. height - the height of this object.
 6. texture - how the object will look.

-More information in the file "how it's work"
+More information in the file "how it's work.md"(how its work.md).

 # I want to help you!
 thank you!